 How AWFC Funding Positively Impacts the Lives of Animals

-In the dedicated pursuit of our mission, the AWFC allocates funds to support diverse projects that progressively achieve positive impacts on the lives of animals.
-Below we have summarized by “category” the activities that AWFC grants have supported in recent years, and the impact these projects have had/will have on the lives of animals.
-We hope this summary will better inform donors of how your contributions help us help animals.
+The AWFC allocates funds to support an array of progressive projects that positively impact the lives of animals.
+Below is a list of activities and initiatives our grants have supported in recent years, and the impact these projects have had/will have on the lives of animals.
+We hope this summary will lead to a fuller understanding of how donor contributions help us help animals.

 Impact: Reduce the number of human-wildlife conflicts and culling policies, and the harm caused by such interactions.

-Impact: Reduce the trade in and confinement of wild and exotic species for entertainment and companionship purposes.
+Impact: A reduction in the trade and confinement of wild and exotic species for entertainment and companionship purposes.

-Impact: Improve the competence and success rate of attorneys prosecuting animal cruelty cases.
+Impact: Improvement in the competence and success rate of attorneys prosecuting animal cruelty cases.

 Impact: Broaden society’s understanding of and compassion for the biological, sociological and psychological needs of animals.